-In order to protect the health and well-being of our staff, volunteers and visitors and to help stop the spread of COVID-19, we are closing here at Beidler Forest Audubon Center & Sanctuary until March 31.
+In order to protect the health and well-being of our staff, volunteers and visitors and to help stop the spread of COVID-19, we are closing Beidler Forest Audubon Center & Sanctuary until further notice.
 Our trails and outdoor areas there are also closed.
 We will continue to monitor the situation with direction from local, state and federal officials.

 Until then, we encourage you to visit Silver Bluff Audubon Center & Sanctuary in Aiken.
 Our trails will be available, but our main facilities and restrooms will remain closed.